-You Are Not Listening Summary
+You're Not Listening Summary

-In her book You're not listening, Kate Murphy gives practical advice on how everybody can become a better listener.
+One Paragraph Summary In her book You're not listening, Kate Murphy gives practical advice on how everybody can become a better listener.
 She also shows the importance of being a good listener.

 A book by Kate Murphy

 Good listening is a dying art.
 For most of us, it seems more important these days to spread our opinions than to listen to the ideas of others.
 This change of behavior seems to have crippled our listening skills over the last years.
 This is a pity.
 There is so much to learn from the people around us.

 The good news is you can learn to become a better listener.
 There are some simple tips you can follow to improve your listening significantly.

 Murphy's book will answer one question: How can I learn to listen better?